Orlebar Brown x TUMI

 Sunset Beach is home to the Vans Triple Crown and is well known as one of the best places to see big-wave surfing through the winter.
 But, come summer, the water is more tranquil making for an excellent snorkelling spot.
 Extend your stay into the evening and you’ll be treated to spectacular sunsets.

 What to pack: If you want to get out on the water yourself then try our Logan rash vests which will keep you protected from both the sun and abrasions.

 Palawan manages to remain under most people’s radar, despite being home to around 50 white sand beaches.
 They are all set within dramatic limestone formations and boast the highest quality sand you’re likely to see.

-What to pack: The sun-bleached sand is perfect for running; grab our Jack sport swim shorts and head straight into the sea afterwards.
+What to pack: The sun-bleached sand is perfect for running; grab our Bulldog Sport swim shorts and head straight into the sea afterwards.